tazadejava/minecraft-multiagent-data-tracking/README.md

     - When you want to reset the blocks to normal, type "/mission raycastreset"
 - "/mission raycastdiscrete"
     - This is like the first one, but it will only raycast once before resetting the blocks to normal, then it raycasts again.
+    - WARNING: due to the way Minecraft renders client-side blocks, this flickers extremely quickly.
+I would not recommend using this command if this would bother you, as it can be visually extremely difficult.
+Use either the raycast command above or see the raycastonce command below for alternatives.
 - "/mission raycastonce"
     - This will only run the algorithm once, so you can see what is currently visible at your current view.
     - Again, type "/mission raycastreset" to reset the blocks to normal.